TeamNCMC/features-from-dlc/README.md

     pip install features-from-dlc
     ```

 You should be ready to use the scripts and notebooks !
-To update, download the new release and perform steps 6 and 7.

 To use the scripts, see the [Usage](#usage) section.